 3. “Was your baby planned?”

 This is such a common question that many people are desensitised to it.
 One mummy shares that she just repeats the same answer to everyone as she gets it day in day out.
 Consider how the hearer should answer this question.
 “Yes we planned it – we had purposeful sex for 6 months to conceive.” or “Uh no, it wasn’t.
 We didn’t plan to have one actually…” And cue awkward pause.
 Perhaps the ‘asker’ just made the mummy (and the baby inside) feel bad.
-Benefit of the question?
+The benefit of the question?
 None for the mum; because it was just to satisfy the curiosity of the asker.

 4. “Are you pregnant?” (over every symptom or physical feature)